ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _The weekly north Iowa times._](https://chroniclingamerica.loc.gov/lccn/sn84027238/1857-11-04/ed-1/seq-1)

 #### 1857-11-04 &middot; McGregor, Iowa

 <table style="width: 100%;"><tr><td style="width: 50%">

-ng to be as rare as a black swan?—
-And is it not time to reform this alto­
-gether Is it not time to think some­
-thingof the casket as well as the jewel
-—something of the lantern as well as
-Um light?&quot;

 PRINTERS&quot; PROVERBS.
 1. Never inquire thou for the news